VyDat-1702/Agentic-AI-with-Tools/README.md

 - [ ] Add medical image analysis
 - [ ] Support multiple languages
 - [ ] Fine-tune embeddings on medical domain

-## License

-This project is for educational and informational purposes only.
-Not intended for clinical use.

-## Disclaimer

-**IMPORTANT**: This system provides general medical information only and should not be used as a substitute for professional medical advice, diagnosis, or treatment.
-Always consult with qualified healthcare providers for medical concerns.

-## Contact

-For questions or issues, please open an issue on GitHub.

----

-**Built with**: Gemini 2.5 Flash • Qdrant • LangGraph • SentenceTransformers
-Tools